ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 {% endfig %}

 Do not forget about **lighting**, another important element of kitchen design.
-If the source is installed over the table or the island, it is strongly recommended to choose lamps that will match other accessories.
+If the source is installed over the table or the kitchen island, it is strongly recommended to choose lamps that will match other accessories.

 {% fig %}